ettanin/Meteobridge-MB-SMART/README.md

 Github Beta repository for the Meteobridge version of the original weather34 template Weather Template for Meteobridge users only

-# This work is not permitted to be used in any other versions without prior permission unless listed below
+*This work is for development use only it is for meteobridge users and contributors,participants who communicate ideas and request permission to use.
-Permission is granted for use in Cumulus version maintained by Ken True
+*This work is not to be used without prior permission , please clearly outline on how you want to use this work.

-Permission is granted for use in Weewx version maintained by Ian Millard
+*This work requires credits to be left intact where work is used ,it has no legal binding warrant but it is ethical to create a working enviroment to exchange ideas without creating unwanted noise, the community is smaller than you may think..

 *This work means CSS/SVG/PHP .